Fictional Characters (Circa 1912)

 - Ms. Fanservice: The outfits and corset sheath a curvy figure that she soon bares for Jack.
 She was quite a dish.

 - Nice Girl: After warming up to Jack after he rescues her, she's very much compassionate, willing to go to great lengths to help anyone in trouble regardless of their class status and prefers living a simple lifestyle.

 - Nice to the Waiter: Treats her maids and the servants on the ship very politely, as opposed to her mother, who behaves as though they don't exist.
 She even offers to help her maid, Trudy, clean up after Cal throws a fit of rage, and flips the table.

 - Of Corset Hurts: She is not at all pleased while her mother tightens up her corset.
 This is metaphorical of Rose being strangled by her mother's control.

 - Rebellious Princess: Rose is far too difficult to impress because of the high society she comes from.
 Her fiance even tells her that they are royalty.
 Despite this she feels that the Titanic is a slave ship taking her back to America in chains.
 She would rather kill herself than continue the life she feels forced to live.
 She does learn to express this and break away.

-- Second Love: Some time after the sinking of the Titanic, she was able to start over and formed a family with another man, as well as having children as a promise to Jack.
-She tells her granddaughter she hasn't told her granfather about herself and possibly the Titanic.
+- Second Love: Sometime after the sinking of the Titanic, she was able to start over and formed a family with another man, as well as having children as a promise to Jack.
+She tells her granddaughter she hasn't told her grandfather about herself and possibly the Titanic.